 Steroids can be given by long-lasting injection (“Depo-Medrol” or other injectable cortisone) or by mouth in the form of a tablet.
 The two most common oral steroids are prednisone and prednisolone.
 Prednisone is hard for cats to metabolize and must be converted to prednisolone in the liver before it will work.
 Therefore, it is simpler and less stressful to give prednisolone itself.

+Hypoallergenic Diet Trial.
 Diet trials use “novel” ingredients that are not commonly found in pet food.
 Novel protein sources include kangaroo, emu, venison, rabbit, and duck.
 Novel carbohydrate sources include green peas, potatoes, and barley.
 Lamb and rice used to be novel, but since the introduction of lamb and rice foods years ago, many animals have (predictably) become allergic to those, too.
-The prescription-type diets (using green peas and novel meat sources) are available from some veterinarians., and there are a few OTC choices as well.
-Be sure to read the ingredient list!
-A diet trial must last at least 8 weeks (preferably 12) and must include only the test food; no treats, no exceptions.
-Just one diet slip (such as giving a treat containing chicken) could invalidate the entire trial and you will have to start over.
+The diet ideally should contain one protein source, one carb source, vitamins, and minerals; nothing else.

 It should also be noted that even in cats who are not specifically allergic to something in the food still often do better with a hypoallergenic diet.
-It seems that the fewer allergens the immune system has to deal with, the less chance it will over-react to any of them.
+It seems that the fewer allergens the immune system has to deal with overall, the less chance it will over-react to any of them.